Outcome-Constrained Large Language Models for Countering Hate Speech

-\textbf{Human Evaluation} We choose the task of generating texts with low conversation incivility for human evaluation.
-The method that has the highest number of samples predicted as having low conversation incivility from each category is selected for further evaluation.
-We randomly pick 50 pairs of hate comments and generated responses from effective\_generation, effective\_top10\_select\_effective, conan\_finetune, and effective\_trl, respectively.
-Then we mix the samples and ask annotators to label yes or no to the suitableness, relevance, and effectiveness.
-The agreement rates for evaluating suitableness, quality, and effectiveness are 0.78, 0.92, and 0.64, which all indicate higher than moderate reliability.
-For the samples without an agreement, the annotators discuss and finalize an agreed annotation.
-Table~\ref{t:humanevaluation} presents the evaluation results.
-The \textit{Prompt with Instruction} and \textit{Prompt and Select} methods tend to generate long responses that target the issues in hate comments, leading to relatively high relevance.
-However, the format of answers could vary, e.g., in an essay format with a title and introduction, a letter format, or a long conversation with multiple user interactions, making it inappropriate to use on a social media platform.
-On the other hand, the answers provided by conan\_finetune are short and are appropriate as replies on social media platforms, however, some replies do not address the hate issue or use derogatory language.
-The effective\_trl provides relatively balanced answers.
-The limitation is that many responses are composed of general claims, e.g., ``The comment has derogatory language or insults towards people.
-It is important to treat everyone with respect \ldots".
-Table~\ref{t:example} in the Appendix presents typical responses generated by the four methods.
+\paragraph{Human Evaluation} We choose generated texts constrained with low conversation incivility for human evaluation.
+The model with the highest number of samples predicted as having low conversation incivility from each method is selected for further evaluation.
+Hence, we randomly select 50 pairs of hate comments and counterspeech from the \textit{instruction prompts} with $p=civility$, $k=10$, and $c=civility$, \textit{finetuning} with CONAN, and \textit{RL} with low incivility, respectively.
+Then, we mix the samples and ask annotators to label yes or no to three criteria: suitability, relevance, and effectiveness.
+The agreement percentages for initial labels are 0.78, 0.92, and 0.64 respectively for suitability, quality, and effectiveness.
+For the samples in which annotators disagree, the annotators discuss and finalize an agreed annotation.
+Table~\ref{t:humanevaluation} presents the results.
+The \textit{instruction prompts} methods tend to generate long responses with high relevance.
+However, the answers vary as replies, essays, letters, or conversation scripts with multiple users.
+Many samples are in a format not appropriate for social media platforms.
+Although the desired outcome metric shows \textit{finetuning} is relatively inferior to other methods, the human evaluation shows the generated counterspeech by finetuning and RL are usually suitable and effective.
+Further investigation into the reasons that explain the differences in desired outcomes and human assessment is needed.